castorini/anserini/docs/experiments-msmarco-v2.md

 Sentence chunking is performed with spaCy (v2.3.5); the version is important if you want to _exactly_ reproduce our results from scratch with the Python script above.
 We have also experimented with _not_ trimming each document to the first 10k characters; the corpus becomes much bigger and the results become worse on the dev queries below.

-For convenience, the Microsoft organizers have kindly offered to host of copy of the segmented corpus, `msmarco_v2_doc_segmented.tar` (26 GB, MD5 checksum of `f18c3a75eb3426efeb6040dca3e885dc`).
+For convenience, this segmented corpus is being distributed as part of the MS MARCO dataset as part of "additional resources", `msmarco_v2_doc_segmented.tar` (26 GB, MD5 checksum of `f18c3a75eb3426efeb6040dca3e885dc`).
 The tarball can be downloaded [here](https://msmarco.blob.core.windows.net/msmarcoranking/msmarco_v2_doc_segmented.tar).
 Once again, we recommend downloading with [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10).